PGAS-community-benchmarks/CFD-Proxy/README.txt

    the only full implementation of GASPI) please see https://github.com/cc-hpc-itwm/GPI-2

-5) For reading the netcfd dualgrid meshes you will need the netcfd library http://www.unidata.ucar.edu/netcdf
+5) For reading the NetCDF dualgrid meshes you will need the NetCDF library http://www.unidata.ucar.edu/netcdf

 ==============================================================================